thomasmacpherson/piface/README.md

     $ cd piface/c/
     $ ./autogen.sh && ./configure && make && sudo make install

+You may also need to run ldconfig to reconfigure the libraries:

+    $ sudo ldconfig

 To use the C libraries you will need to include the pfio header file from the piface library and then compile with the correct flags: